Model Evaluation

 It is useful if:

-• It generalizes to new data
+• it generalizes to new data

-• Its errors are acceptable in context
+• its errors are acceptable in context

 This lesson focuses on disciplined evaluation for classification models.